tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_install_curl.md

 curl is a command-line utility that lets you execute HTTP requests with different parameters and methods.
 Instead of going to web resources in a browser's address bar, you can use the command line to get these same resources, retrieved as text.

+{: .note}
+Sometimes curl is written as cURL.
+It stands for Client URL. "curl" is the more common convention for its spelling, but both refer to the same thing.

 ## Installing curl

 curl is usually available by default on Macs but requires some installation on Windows.
 Follow these instructions for installing curl: